naturallaw777/Sovran_SystemsOS/README.md

 Connect on Matrix here: https://matrix.to/#/#sovran-systems:anarchyislove.xyz

-Connect on for Support on Matrix here: https://matrix.to/#/#sovran-systems-support:anarchyislove.xyz
+Connect for Support on Matrix here: https://matrix.to/#/#sovran-systems-support:anarchyislove.xyz

 ###